James Cook and indigenous peoples: Perception of Cook by indigenous peoples in the modern era

 Some Nuu-chah-nulth people in British Columbia view Cook as an invader who took provisions without compensating the local people.

 Cook Islands, which became an independent nation in 1965, considered changing the name of their country, but ultimately decided to retain its current name.

 Indigenous people have campaigned for the return of indigenous artefacts taken during Cook's voyages.
 (Note: An example of an artefact that has been the subject of requests for return is the Gweagal shield.)
 The art historian Alice Proctor argues that the controversies over public representations of Cook and the display of indigenous artefacts from his voyages are part of a broader debate over resistance to colonialist narratives and the decolonisation of museums and public spaces.

 The period 2018 to 2021 marked the 250th anniversary of Cook's first voyage of exploration.
 Several countries, including Australia and New Zealand, arranged official events to commemorate the voyage, leading to widespread public debate about Cook's legacy and the violence associated with his contacts with indigenous peoples.
 In the lead-up to the commemorations, various memorials to Cook in Australia and New Zealand were vandalised, and there were public calls for their removal or modification due to their alleged promotion of colonialist narratives.
 Attacks on public monuments to Cook have occurred in Australia, New Zealand, Canada and Hawaii.
+Several academics also link the attacks on Cook statues to the Black Lives Matter movement.